-Wyclif Owuor Oguma will spend his fellowship at the Ohio State University Nisonger Center while he develops his project to support youth leadership development.
+Wyclif Owuor Oguma will spend his fellowship at the Human Development Center (HDC) of Louisiana State University’s (LSU) Health Sciences Center while he develops his project to support youth leadership development.

 Wyclif is from Eldoret, Kenya, where he currently works as an Occupational Therapist at Moi Teaching and Referral Hospital.
 His profession allows him to interact with people living with a wide range of disabilities, including “clients living with physical disabilities, children with developmental disabilities, and clients with mental health disabilities”.
 Working in OT has given Wyclif skill and exposure to the field’s unique combination of scientific and social intervention training.
 Outside of clinical work, Wyclif’s professional responsibilities include implementing outreach programs that allow clients to live at home rather than in facilities.
 His main goal for all his clients is independence in living and in making a living.
 This is also his overarching goal for the global disability community.

 Wyclif has worked within the field of occupational therapy throughout his career.
 He holds a Bachelor of Science in occupational therapy and has worked as an organizing secretary for the Kenya Occupational Therapist Association.
 He has worked extensively with individuals who have developed disabilities due to accidents or disease (e.g. stroke), as well as those who have always had disabilities (congenital causes).
 This has intensified his understanding of the impact of disability on the daily life of these individuals, their families and society as a whole.